itenium-be/blog-posts/nuget/epplus/2017-04-27-create-xlsx-excel-with-epplus-csharp-formulas-and-datavalidation.md

 ```

 ## SUBTOTAL
-SUBTOTAL(9,...), as apposed to using SUM directly, will not include other subtotals in their calculation.
+SUBTOTAL(9,...), as opposed to using SUM directly, will not include other subtotals in their calculation.

 ```vba
 SUBTOTAL(FUNC_NUM,ref1,[ref2],...)